 AI Architect Walkthrough

-This walkthrough guides you through creating, loading, and exporting an app blueprint using AI Architect, then using that blueprint to generate and run an atPlatform app in your IDE.
+This walkthrough guides you through loading a Blueprint and exporting a prompt using AI Architect, then using that blueprint to generate and run an atPlatform app in your IDE.

 Before building or testing any atPlatform app, you need two Atsigns.
 These act as the identities your app will use during testing and development.